 Lantis has extensive field research experience in international politics, and he regularly employs elite interviews to develop original case studies of foreign and security policy decision-making processes from around the world.
 In 2007, Lantis served as a J. William Fulbright Senior Fell0w for research in Australia, where he was a Visiting Scholar in the Department of International Relations at the Research School of Pacific and Asian Studies at The Australian National University in Canberra and the School of Social Sciences and International Studies at the University of New South Wales in Sydney.
 Lantis has also served as a Visiting Scholar in the Institute for Security and Conflict Studies at the Elliott School of International Affairs, George Washington University; at the Norman Paterson School of International Affairs at Carleton University, in Ottawa, Canada; and in the German Council on Foreign Relations.

 Current research projects include:

-Congressional Foreign Policy Entrepreneurship: This research explores the power of junior congressional entrepreneurs to influence U.S. foreign policy.
-The project employs a mixed-methods approach, including structured, focused case studies of innovation and obstruction in contemporary U.S. foreign policy debates.
-Results of this study were published in a recent book with the University of Michigan Press, as well as planned academic journal articles over the next three years.
+Congressional Foreign Policy Entrepreneurship: This research explores the impact of War on Terror military veterans in Congress on U.S. foreign policy.
+This project employs a mixed-methods approach, including extensive interviews and structured, focused case studies of innovation and obstruction in contemporary U.S. foreign policy debates.

-Critical Norm Theory and Nonproliferation: This research program critically examines constructivist security studies theory regarding the power of international norms to regulate state behavior.
-I have developed research projects on critical norm theory and nuclear nonproliferation with Dr. Carmen Wunderlich and colleagues at the Peace Research Institute in Frankfurt/Leibniz Institut Hessische Stiftung Friedens und Konfliktforschung (PRIF/HSFK) and the Peace Research Center Prague at Charles University.
+Critical Norm Theory and Norm Architectures: This research program critically examines constructivist security studies theory regarding the power of international norms to regulate state behavior.
+I have developed and published research projects on norm linkages with Dr. Carmen Wunderlich and colleagues at the Peace Research Institute in Frankfurt/Leibniz Institut Hessische Stiftung Friedens und Konfliktforschung (PRIF/HSFK) and the Peace Research Center Prague at Charles University.